News Explorer

 Article list and Timeline view

-Follow these steps the adjust the font size of the subscription list, article list and Timeline view:
+Follow these steps the adjust the font size of the feed list, article list and Timeline view:

 iOS